We wanted to bring this back to mind, originally posted in 2011, as you want to get more referrals in 2021!!!

 - how to create the referral and how to bring the business into the office

-A very important part of this staff training will be to encourage your staff to horn toot (one of the 18 Tactics to Motivate your Referral Sources from the Certified Networker Program) ; horn tooting is when you reply to “How are you doing?” with a response that shares positive things happening within the work place.
+A very important part of this staff training will be to encourage your staff to horn toot (one of the 16 Relationship Builders from Asentiv’s Ignite Your Business); horn tooting is when you reply to “How are you doing?” with a response that shares positive things happening within the work place.

 The next step in creating your staff as referral sources is to arm them with the right collateral material.
 Collateral material should give your staff a sense of pride in what you do as well as identify their role within the team.